-15. Unless otherwise specified, terms used and defined in Directive 2013/36/EU, Regulation (EU) No 575/2013 and IFRS 9 have the same meaning in the guidelines.
+15. Unless otherwise specified, terms used and defined in Directive 2013/36/EU, Regulation (EU) 575/2013 and IFRS 9 have the same meaning in the guidelines.
 In addition, for the purposes of these guidelines, the following definitions apply:

-Allowances Means the stock of lending exposure loan loss provisions that has been recognised in the balance sheet of the credit institution in accordance with the applicable accounting framework.
-Lending exposures Means loans, loan commitments and financial guarantee contracts to which an ECL framework applies.
-Reasonable and supportable information Means information about past events, current conditions and forecasts of future economic conditions, based on relevant facts and sound judgment as further developed in sections 4.1 and 4.2.6 (Principle 6) regarding a credit institution's use of experienced credit judgment in considering relevant, reasonable and supportable information, including forward-looking information.
+Allowances Means the stock of lending exposure loan loss provisions that has been recognised in the balance sheet of the credit institution, in accordance with the applicable accounting framework.
+Lending exposures Means loans, loan commitments and financial guarantee contracts to which an ECL framework applies .
 Temporary adjustments to an allowance Means adjustments to an allowance used to account for circumstances when it becomes evident that existing or expected risk factors have not been considered in the credit risk rating and modelling process as of the reporting date.